East African Potto, Perodicticus ibeanus

 East African pottos are primarily threatened by habitat loss.
 Despite being a relatively adaptable species—even capable of subsisting in people’s gardens—their species cannot survive without the forests they rely on for food and camouflage.
 As humans develop the land, converting these forests into farmland in order to grow their settlements larger and larger, East African pottos will only become more and more vulnerable.
 Deprived of the dense foliage they need to stay hidden, they will only become easy targets for predators.
 How will they ever hope to escape when their arboreal habitat has been razed?

 Even where forests are not clear-cut, roads and other forms of infrastructure fragment pottos’ territories.
 While these might seem like tiny and negligible developments to us humans who easily walk upright along the ground on two legs, arboreal species that rely on the canopy to get from place to place are doomed to be adversely affected by them.
 Especially for such a small primate that cannot leap, like the East African potto, any gap in the canopy is a potentially uncrossable obstacle.
-If a potto bothers to leave the canopy in order to cross a gap, it makes itself vulnerable to predators—its awkward movements along the ground only drawing that much more attention to it.
+If a potto leaves the canopy in order to cross a gap, it makes itself vulnerable to predators—its awkward movements along the ground only drawing that much more attention to it.
 If it needs to cross a street, then it can easily get hit by oncoming cars.

 Over time, habitat fragmentation creates genetic bottlenecks.
 As their populations become isolated, gene flow screeches to a halt, and pottos find it harder and harder to mate with genetically diverse others.
 This has consequences not only on the number of offspring that are born but on their viability as well.
 In just a few generations, inbreeding leads to the development of debilitating deformities and heightened vulnerability to diseases and parasites, thus decreasing their chances to live into adulthood when they can mate and pass on their genes.